ibexa/documentation-user/docs/personalization/segment_management.md

 - women - `segment ID=7`
 - Poland - `segment ID=11`
-- 25-35 - `segment ID=8`
+- 25–35 - `segment ID=8`
 - Germany - `segment ID=10`

-As a result, a reco call returns only one event which qualifies for these segment group requirements.
+As a result, a recommendation call returns only one event which qualifies for these segment group requirements.
 The item with `ID=587` is relevant for this segment combination, clicked by:

-- women from Poland at age 25-35
+- women from Poland at age 25–35

 or

-- by women from Germany at age 25-35
+- by women from Germany at age 25–35

 ???
-"Reco call response"
+"Recommendation call response"

       ```json hl_lines="5"
          {